prody/ProDy/doc/examples/measure/alignment.rst

 Synopsis
 ===============================================================================

-:class:`~prody.atomic.AtomGroup` instances can store multiple coordinate sets, i.e. multiple models from an NMR structure.
-This example shows how to align such coordinate sets using :func:`alignCoordsets` function.
+:class:`~.AtomGroup` instances can store multiple coordinate sets, i.e. multiple models from an NMR structure.
+This example shows how to align such coordinate sets using :func:`~.alignCoordsets` function.

 Input
 -------------------------------------------------------------------------------